 Expected to be completed by May 2019.

-DCG is providing the foundations, retaining walls, columns, sheer walls, SOG, post tension structural decks and amenity deck.
+DCG provided the foundations, retaining walls, columns, sheer walls, SOG, post tension structural decks and amenity deck.
 There is a total of 15,000 CY’s, 811 tons of rebar and 165,000 pounds of post tension cable in the 105,000 square feet of structural deck.
 Project commenced Winter of 2016 and Donley’s portion was completed in the Fall of 2017.

 Donley’s served as Construction Manager for the development of Notre Dame Village.
 The Village is a community of living and learning on the Sisters of Notre Dame Campus in western Geauga County, Ohio.
 The expansion offers independent and supportive residences for adults 65 years of age and older.
 Residences include cottage homes, independent living apartments with services, and memory care assisted living.